 - Patient: Breast Cancer

-- Patient Info: Newly diagnosed (has not begun treatment), Diagnosed: about 5 years ago, Female, Age: 59, Stage 0
+- Patient Info: Newly diagnosed (has not begun treatment), Diagnosed: over 5 years ago, Female, Age: 59, Stage 0

 - View this journey (4 Experiences)